 Quite amazingly, the Loctite Liquid Professional Super Glue works perfectly with most types of plastic, including difficult ones such as Plexiglas, polycarbonate, polystyrene and PVC.

 Even better, it works with a wide range of non-plastic materials, including leather, cork, paper, cardboard, wood, chipboard, fabric, metal, ceramic and rubber.
 As a result, this is a great option for DIY model makers that want to combine several different materials into a single creation.

-In order to apply the glue, this Loctite product uses an easy-squeeze bottle that is complemented with a specialized precision tip.
+The Loctite product uses an easy-squeeze bottle that is complemented with a specialized precision tip.
 Despite being long, this precision tip does not clog easily.
 To ensure this even further, the manufacturers created a cap that punctures the opening of the bottle as it closes, preventing the glue from drying and creating a blockage.
-Featuring a low viscosity, the glue flows very well, making it easy and quick to apply.
+The glue flows very well, making it easy and quick to apply.

 3. Lineco Books by Hand Ph Neutral Adhesive 16Oz – Best Neutral Glue for Plastic Models